 In various disaster scenarios, access to clean drinking water can become critically limited.
 Emergency water purification is essential as it addresses the immediate health risks associated with consuming contaminated water.
 Contaminated water can originate from multiple sources, including flooded rivers, damaged municipal systems, and even household supply lines during emergencies.
 When natural disasters, such as hurricanes or earthquakes, occur, the likelihood of water contamination increases significantly.
 Floodwaters can introduce harmful pollutants, bacteria, and viruses, making even seemingly safe water potentially dangerous for consumption.
+When prepping for survival, water is at the top of the survival gear list.

 The health implications of drinking unpurified water are severe.
 Waterborne pathogens can lead to acute gastrointestinal illnesses, leading to dehydration and, in extreme cases, death.
 For vulnerable populations, including children, the elderly, and individuals with preexisting health conditions, the risk is even more pronounced.
 The Centers for Disease Control and Prevention (CDC) emphasize the importance of water purification during emergencies to prevent disease outbreaks that commonly result from natural disasters.
 Therefore, understanding the necessity of these techniques is vital for effective disaster preparedness.